danielhunex/-523-Assignments/HW3/README.md

   -  **clear Button**: Resets the photos back to the original after face swap
   - **Go To Edit Button**: Takes you to the Edit page where you can blur first photo taken
 - **Editing**: On the Edit page.
 Duplicates of the first photo are shown stacking vertically.
 One is used to compare after the other is blurred.
   - **Blur Button** : blurs the photo on the top image view, you can see how it is blurred with the reference original photo shown below the blurred one.
-For blurring, I found this library to be simple
-  - and effect (https://github.com/wasabeef/Blurry) and I used this library
+For blurring, I found this library to be simple  and effect (https://github.com/wasabeef/Blurry), and therefore, I used it
   - **Clear Button **: Clears the blurred photo back to the original
   - **Go to Main Button** : it takes you back to the main page/view -Various screenshots are shown below